amandamichel/sample-wp/README.md

 # WickedProblems

-This is my first post for this course.
+This is a test repository.